w3slley/covid19-portugal-wikipedia/README.md

 ## To do:
 - Implement parser for timeline graphs (confirmed cases, deaths, pacients hospitalized and in ICU, daily cases and daily deaths).
 The problem right now is that I can only get the data for each day (from the DGS report), and not the cumulative ones.
+- As a solution to the above problem, I could use a CSV file to update cumulative cases (that would not require a database).